Savant-sys/Gap-Reconstruction-in-Autonomous-Panoramic-Vision/README.md

 ## Project Objective

-Gap Reconstruction using image inpainting in Autonomous Panoramic Vision
+Gap reconstruction using image inpainting for generation of Autonomous Panoramic Vision

 ## Project Description